MikeMitterer/dart-l10n-gettext/README.md

 $ pub global run mkl10nlocale.dart --help
 ```

-For now (at least I think) you have to clone the script from GH.
+For now (at least I think) you have to clone the [script](https://github.com/MikeMitterer/dart-l10n-gettext/tree/master/bin)
+and copy it to your package/bin.

 As you can see I have a symlink to bin/mkl10nlocale.dart

 ###How to use it###